Remi1812/Key-Value-Data-Store/README.md

   ```
   Parameters : key (String)<br>
   Return : value (String)<br>
-  Function description : Read the value for the given key from the object’s file path<br>
+  Function description : Read the value for the given key in the object’s file path and returns the value in string<br>
   Exception thrown : 4<br>
   <br>